 Insults and put-downs can damage our prospects and happiness by undermining our self-confidence and self-esteem.
-Even causal denigration (so called microaggressions) can, over time, lead to feelings of isolation, alienation, anger, anxiety, and depression.
+Even casual denigration (so-called microaggressions) can, over time, lead to feelings of isolation, alienation, anger, anxiety, and depression.

 Insults can be physical, such as punching, slapping, or spitting.
 But more usually, they are verbal, whether direct or indirect.
 Examples of indirect verbal insults are jokes, ironic comments, backhanded compliments, mimicry, and false fascination.

 Facial expressions can substitute for speech, and things like a cold or constant stare, a false or exaggerated smile, or a raised eyebrow, depending on their intention, can also count as indirect verbal insults.